jlrickert/zet/docs/354/README.md

 CMD ["node", "server"]
 ```

 I am ignoring it for now.
-Running something like
-`pnpm configure set store-path /.pnpm-store` may be a partial solution. keeping
-it here for reference in case I run into an issue with it.
+Running something like `pnpm configure set store-path /.pnpm-store` may be a partial solution.
+Keeping it here for reference in case I run into an issue with it.